 You'll need to duck and bend over as you climb into the bright yellow metal mine car, which noisily clanks and rumbles its way into the dark, dank, chilly world of the coal miners and their search for black gold.

 A guided walking tour leads down a maze of narrow, dimly lit passageways, as the dangers and hard work required to bring the coal to the surface are related.
 This is a no-frills tour.
-Illumination is often only by the light on the guide's hard hat.
 Deposits of rust can be seen above and on the sides of the walls, and water drips, forming puddles of water on the floor.

-You'll see the muleway (the path taken by the mules that were lowered into the mine to haul the heavy carloads of coal out before electric motors came into use); a “hospital” cut into the stone of the mine (more like a room with a cot, some chairs, bandages, crutches and blankets); the 900-foot-deep elevator shaft used to transfer the loaded coal cars to the surface; and an assortment of mining equipment.
+You'll see the muleway (the path taken by the mules that were lowered into the mine to haul the heavy carloads of coal out before electric/battery motors came into use); a “hospital” cut into the stone of the mine (more like a room with a cot, some chairs, bandages, crutches and blankets); and the 900-foot-deep elevator shaft used to transfer the miners and loaded coal cars to the surface.

-Above ground, the museum is housed in the former 1923 wash shanty; it features miners' clothes hanging from the ceiling, a kitchen typical of a miner's home, photographs, tools and mining memorabilia.
+Above ground, the museum is housed in a former wash shanty, where miners would hang their clothes from the ceiling.
+You'll also see a kitchen typical of a miner's home, photographs, tools and mining memorabilia.